and Cremerie de Paris / Villeroy Bourbon |

 another key person in the

-Cremerie de Paris History.
+Cremerie de Paris history

-Their magic attracted
+attracted

-one ultra famous brands
+one ultra famous brands after the other.

-creating the most beautiful
+to create the most beautiful

 Product Launch events